kobbistan/ip-checker/README.md

 # ip-find

-ip-checker is a python3 based app to check user ip address on the command line
+This program is a python3 based app to check user ip address on the command line

 ## Installation